dbushell/dbushell-2k15/src/data/blog/2018/2018-04-react-redux-internationalisation.md

 }
 ```

 The first parameter `name` references the object key within the state translation data.
 This can be anything but I find it useful to match component names for simplicity.
-Basically the `translate()` function is a convinient wrapper for `connect()` that establishing an internationalisation conventions.
+Basically the `translate()` function is a convenient wrapper for `connect()` that establishing an internationalisation conventions.

 Not all components need to be connected to the Redux state directly.
 Nor is it practical to do so if a component is reusable and context changes.
 In such cases I'd connect the parent and pass the relevant i18n properties.